Set Up and Connect to SSH Gateway

 SSH, also known as Secure Shell, is the method of connecting from your computer to the web server where your site is hosted.
-With SSH access you can use a variety of command-line tools like: WP CLI, MySQL command line, and bash to manage your website.
+With SSH access you can use a variety of command-line tools like: WP CLI, MySQL command line, bash, and Composer to manage your website.
 With WP Engine’s SSH Gateway you can connect to a container that sits like a sidecar next to your website, and allows you to access your website’s filesystem and database.
 SSH Gateway uses key-based authentication for even greater security than a simple username and password combination.

 About SSH Gateway